-Machine Learning is a Computer Science domain which provides the ability to computers to learn without being explicitly programmed.
+Machine Learning is a Computer Science domain that provides the ability for computers to learn without being explicitly programmed.
 Machine Learning is one of the most highly demanded technology that everybody wants to learn and most of the companies require highly skilled Machine Learning engineers.
 In this domain, there are various machine learning algorithms developed to solve complex problems with ease.
 These algorithms are highly automated and self-modifying, as they continue to improve over time with the addition of an increased amount of data and with minimum human intervention required.
 To learn about top Machine Learning algorithms that every ML engineer should know click here.

 In this article, we will be focusing more on Gini Impurity and Entropy methods in the Decision Tree algorithm and which is better among them.

 Decision Tree is one of the most popular and powerful classification algorithms that we use in machine learning.
 The decision tree from the name itself signifies that it is used for making decisions from the given dataset.
 The concept behind the decision tree is that it helps to select appropriate features for splitting the tree into subparts and the algorithm used behind the splitting is ID3.
 If the decision tree build is appropriate then the depth of the tree will be less or else depth will be more.
 To build the decision tree in an efficient way we use the concept of Entropy.
 To learn more about the Decision Tree click here.
 In this article, we will be more focused on the difference between Gini Impurity and Entropy.

 As discussed above entropy helps us to build an appropriate decision tree for selecting the best splitter.
 Entropy can be defined as a measure of the purity of the sub split.
 Entropy always lies between 0 to 1.
 The entropy of any split can be calculated by this formula.